 Business continuity: understand your risks from data loss

-Does your small business backup strategy enable business continuity if you are hit with unexpected data loss?
+Does your small business data loss protection strategy enable business continuity if you are hit with the unexpected?

 If employees can’t access their files, productivity grinds to a halt – a costly disruption to business.

-Small business backup plans often aren’t built to protect productivity.
+Small business data loss protection often isn’t built to protect productivity.

 Businesses of all sizes know access to files and data is critical to day-to-day workflows, collaboration, innovation and customer service.
-Yet, small business backup strategies often lack an endpoint cloud backup solution, which means these organizations are not prepared to prevent a disruption to employee productivity.
+Yet, small business data loss protection strategies often lack a solution that protects employee computers, which means these organizations are not prepared to prevent a disruption to employee productivity.

 Top causes of business disruption:

 - Cybercrime: Small businesses are prime targets of cybercrime.
-Half of small businesses have already been hit with ransomware and 43% are prime targets for malware attacks.4
+Half of small businesses have already been hit with ransomware5 and 43% are prime targets for malware attacks.4